NashiaHolloway/THM/blue_primer_splunk/walkthrough.md

 index="main" sourcetype="iis"
 | stats count by c_ip cs_method
 ```
-Digging deeper with the above search shows us that the same IP address makes "GET" and "POST" requests way more often than the `23.22.63.114` address. [more about request methods here](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol)
+Digging deeper with the above search shows us that the same IP address makes "GET" and "POST" requests way more often than the `23.22.63.114` address.
+[More about request methods here](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol)

 **What web scanner scanned the server?**